 All Flashcards

-How do you determine the resultant force?
+How do you determine the resultant force when multiple forces are acting on an object?

 What is a vector?